 Signs of an infection include localized redness and swelling around the stitches, pus, fever, odor coming from the wound and pain surrounding the wound.

-Call Dr. Goldenberg immediately if you experience any of these symptoms.
+Call Goldenberg Dermatology immediately if you experience any of these symptoms.

 At first, your scar will look quite red and possibly raised.
 With time and the right care, the scar will fade.

 No one can anticipate a skin cancer diagnosis.
-The shock, confusion, and frustration that accompany skin cancer are something that Dr. Goldenberg can help with.
-Luckily, he has the appropriate skills and knowledge to help you fight the disease and to achieve the goal of restoring your health.
-Your consultation appointment with Dr. Goldenberg is the very first step toward reaching that goal.
+The shock, confusion, and frustration that accompany skin cancer are something that our doctors can help with.
+Luckily, they have the appropriate skills and knowledge to help you fight the disease and to achieve the goal of restoring your health.
+Your consultation appointment with one of our doctors is the very first step toward reaching that goal.
 This is the time to bring in any questions, concerns, or comments you may have regarding your condition and to get them all answered.
-Dr. Goldenberg is determined to help you through this tough time and, together, you will take the first steps to becoming cancer-free.
+Our board certified dermatologists are determined to help you through this tough time and will support you as you take the first steps to becoming cancer-free.